Learn about today’s executive job search before diving in headlong.

 Solution – Work on targeting and defining your personal brand, so that you can identify and be laser-focused on employers who will be a mutual good fit for you . . . and so that you’ll understand the unique value you offer them.

-FACT #3 – The Internet brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.
+Situation – The digital age brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.

-Impact – Too many job seekers spend too many hours a day “on the Internet”, scouring dozens of job boards, blasting their resume to any job that looks even remotely good, and feeling that they’re working hard at job search.
+Impact – Too many job seekers spend too many hours a day online, scouring dozens of job boards, blasting their resume to any job that looks even remotely good, and feeling that they’re working hard at job search.
 They’re not using the Internet well.

 Solution – Focus your Internet and social media time on networking, using LinkedIn (mostly) and other social networks, and emailing contacts for informational interviews and to reconnect.